The 10 Biggest Oversights From Baseball’s “Franchise Four” Selections

 Wrong.
 They instead went with Dennis Eckersley—good guy, great closer, man who helped Oakland win three straight pennants a generation ago.
 Everyone is still young enough to remember that.
 There’s probably not too many alive who can say they saw the great Grove in action—and had the witnesses matched those of Eckersley in numbers, they would have bumped Eck down.

 The fiery Grove had one of those runs you don’t see very often, where a single pitcher stands head and shoulders above the rest and thoroughly dominates the game.
 We saw it with Sandy Koufax in the mid-1960s, with Greg Maddux in the mid-1990s and a few years later from Pedro Martinez.
 And historians see it from Grove, who from 1928-33 earned a 152-41 record and four ERA titles, including a 2.54 mark in 1930 when everyone was knocking the socks off the ball.
-He would end up with exactly 300 victories, and just 141 losses—not all of them for the A's, but still, bad omission.
+He would end up with exactly 300 victories, and just 141 losses.
+Bad omission.

 Like the New York Yankees and St. Louis Cardinals, the New York-San Francisco Giants is a franchise so rich with legends, it’s almost a shame MLB couldn’t make room for two Rushmores.
 And while those voting for the Yankees and Cardinals nailed their selections (sorry, Derek Jeter and Ozzie Smith), the foursome opted for by Giants fans needs a bit of tweaking.
 Willie Mays and Barry Bonds?
 Perfect.
 Willie McCovey?
 We’d armwrestle for Mel Ott instead.
 Buster Posey?
 We love the guy, but how does he and his relatively short career make the cut—and the great Christy Mathewson does not?